gvwilson/thirdbit/src/fiction/makers-return/index.md

 as the mayor described the years Special Leaf had spent as an Operator, how he had helped build the school in Rusty Bridge, and all the small kindnesses he had shown the town's residents over the decades.
-She kept her eyes open,
+She kept her eyes open
 because she knew that if she closed them she would see the moment when she lost control of Special Blazes' tech.
 Everyone kept telling her it wasn't her fault,